mukeshmv/DASH/documentation/high-avail/ha-api-hld.md

 The DASH high availability APIs are a set of APIs to support flow HA feature for DASH.
 It follows the [SmartSwitch high availability design](https://github.com/sonic-net/SONiC/blob/master/doc/smart-switch/high-availability/smart-switch-ha-hld.md) and used to ensure the flow created on the active DPU can be correctly synchronized to the peered DPU.

+It also supports the DPU-Scope-DPU-Driven setup in which the DPU internally owns the HA state machine.

 For how the network topology is setup and how flow HA works, such as lifetime management, inline sync, bulk sync, and packet format, please refer to the [SmartSwitch high availability design](https://github.com/sonic-net/SONiC/blob/master/doc/smart-switch/high-availability/smart-switch-ha-hld.md).
 In this doc, we will only focus on the design from SAI API perspective.

 ## 3. Overview